Jilwer/Proton-Inject/README.md

 ## Requirements
-The only requirement is protontricks, because we utilize `protontricks-launch` to initialize our injector inside of the correct proton prefix
+- protontricks (Required for launching the injector inside the correct Proton prefix using `protontricks-launch`)
 ## Download

 Download the latest release from the [release page](https://github.com/Jilwer/Proton-Inject/releases/latest).